Genevieve

 Ask about starting times, roles and get general feedback

-You are a grower who has people starting in one of two periods (in this case November and December) and also you need to know which role (of two) they want.
+Example: you are a grower who has people starting in one of two periods (in this case November and December) and also you need to know which role (of two) they want.
 That's two simple questions that lead to four options.
 You also want to get any feedback for improvements.

 Summary of Information to gather